plandes/deepnlp/doc/md/reslib.md

 each test.
 Using [BERT] will take the longest since each sentence will be computed during decoding.

-However, [Glove] 50D embeddings vectorize much quicker as only the indexes are stored and quickly retrieved in the [PyTorch] API on demand.
-Our caching strategy also changes as we can (with most graphics cards) fit the entire [Glove] 50D embedding in GPU memory.
+However, [GloVE] 50D embeddings vectorize much quicker as only the indexes are stored and quickly retrieved in the [PyTorch] API on demand.
+Our caching strategy also changes as we can (with most graphics cards) fit the entire [GloVE] 50D embedding in GPU memory.
 Our composition stash configuration
 follows:
 ```ini
 [batch_dir_stash]